1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 This section evaluates the organization's preparedness to effectively manage and respond to security incidents that could impact the application or system in focus.

-- **Evaluation of the organization's readiness to respond to security incidents**
 - Recommendations for improving incident response
 - This should include a measure of team readiness (is the IR team trained and aware of the process for responding to an incident involving the application?)
-- **Ensure proper logging and monitoring is in place**
+- Ensure proper logging and monitoring is in place
 - This includes ensuring that logs are maintained for critical system activities as to not cause false positives

 ### Security Strengths